Looking for something else?

 With a virtual desktop infrastructure, an organization actually executes desktop applications on servers in the data center, relying on remote display protocols to give the user a localized look and feel.
 The security benefits of VDI in the data center are clear: IT controls software configurations, assuring that users execute software with the latest patches and upgrades applied; sensitive data remains in the data center where security teams can protect against theft and easily audit the infrastructure; and operations can more easily control a security incident.
 Operating in a highly regulated industry that requires a high level of security, a number of financial-services firms are initiating virtualized desktop projects for office workers and virtual workspace projects for remote users.
 A virtual workspace isolates business software from the host operating environment, enabling a higher degree of protected remote access from an otherwise untrusted host.

 While the cost savings of increasing the density of virtualized applications on fewer servers in the data center are understood, VDI programs require additional servers to run desktop applications and additional virtual desktop software to manage the new infrastructure.
-Vendors promise operational savings derived from enhanced centralization, but to date the case history is emerging and isn't ready
+Vendors promise operational savings derived from enhanced centralization, but to date the case history is emerging and isn't ready to substantiate a strong total cost of ownership (TCO) justification.
+However, IT teams exploring virtualization for endpoints can find plenty of justification for VDI projects by focusing on the security elements of malware-resistant software configurations and protection of regulated data.

 Here are four major security benefits of virtual desktop infrastructures: